 Consequently, the Sub-Fund may enter into Total Return Swaps and Equity Swaps on transferable securities or indices, convertible bonds or notes for efficient portfolio management and investment purposes depending upon the relevant market conditions.
 The notional amount of Total Return Swaps and Equity Swaps may represent up to a maximum of 100% of the Net Asset Value of the Sub-Fund under extreme market conditions (for instance when there is a high market volatility).
-Under normal circumstances, meaning where there is a low market volatility, it is generally expected that the notional amount of such Total Return Swaps and Equity Swaps and Equity Swaps and Equity in the markets, this proportion may be higher.
+Under normal circumstances, meaning where there is a low market volatility, it is generally expected that the notional amount of such Total Return Swaps and Equity Swaps will not exceed 25% of the Net Asset Value.
+In certain circumstances, meaning due to high volatility in the markets, this proportion may be higher.